ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>A Deep Dive into the Practicalities, Pitfalls, and Potential of Next.js’s Server-Side Feature</blockquote>

 <h3>3.
-This Free React Library Will Blow Your Mind 😮— A Total Game-Changer! - <a href="https://medium.com/@letscodefuture/this-free-react-library-will-blow-your-mind-a-total-game-changer-15054bee0acb" target="_blank" rel="noopener noreferrer">link</a></h3>
+React + Next.js in 2025: What’s Next for Modern Web Development? - <a href="https://medium.com/@adhithiravi/react-next-js-in-2025-whats-next-for-modern-web-development-53e8199fed3c" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Let's Code Future`**
+✍️ **posted by `Adhithi Ravichandran`**

-<blockquote>React Bits is a versatile library of animated and interactive React components that revolutionizes UI development.
-Whether you’re crafting…</blockquote>
+<blockquote>The web development landscape continues to evolve, and as we move through 2025, Next.js and React are setting new standards for modern…</blockquote>

 <h3>4.
-Best 8 Deployment and Hosting for Next.js App - <a href="https://medium.com/startup-nextjs/best-8-deployment-and-hosting-for-next-js-app-1c5123da9d9f" target="_blank" rel="noopener noreferrer">link</a></h3>
+Ngrok Magic: How to Share Your Localhost 👨‍💻 with the World 🌐 in 3 Easy Steps - <a href="https://medium.com/@halilural5/ngrok-magic-how-to-share-your-localhost-with-the-world-in-3-easy-steps-c2221ccaf243" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Startup Nextjs`**
+✍️ **posted by `Halil Ural`**

-<blockquote>When it comes to hosting your Next.js application, several platforms offer great features, performance, and ease of use.
-Let’s explore a…</blockquote>
+<blockquote>A Step-by-Step Guide to Sharing Your Local Development Environment with Anyone, Anywhere</blockquote>

 <h3>5.
 100% Free Vector Search with OpenLlama, Postgres, Node.js and Next.js - <a href="https://medium.com/javascript-in-plain-english/100-free-vector-search-with-openllama-postgres-nodejs-and-nextjs-e496856766f7" target="_blank" rel="noopener noreferrer">link</a></h3>